-When your toddler is learning to talk, it’s an exciting albeit potentially stressful time.
+It’s such an exciting time when your toddler is learning to talk, seemingly picking up new adorably mispronounced words every day.
+But it can also be a stressful time if your tot isn’t quite as chatty as their buddies.
 Experts estimate that one in five toddlers is speech delayed, which means around 20 percent of parents could use the advice in this viral TikTok video from Michael Tatro, a pediatric speech-language pathologist and mom.

 In her video, Tatro explains three common mistakes parents tend to make when their toddlers are speech-delayed—and what you should do instead.